aws-samples/aws-healthimaging-samples/imaging-viewer-ui/docs/deployment-security.md

 ## Permissions Boundary Policy

-### Amazon HealthLake Imaging
+### AWS HealthImaging

-This policy allows all actions within the Amazon HealthLake Imaging service.
+This policy allows all actions within the AWS HealthImaging service.
 For the rest of this document, this policy is referred to as `ImagingViewerPermissionsBoundary`.

 ```
     {
-      "Sid": "AmazonHealthLakeImaging",
+      "Sid": "AwsHealthImaging",
       "Effect": "Allow",
       "Action": [
         "medical-imaging:*"